pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 These numbers correspond to average chain size of 1.064 and 1.259 respectively.

 How close are our measured values to these expected ones?
-In statistics, this is measured is "sigmas", a sigma (<i>&sigma;</i>) being the standard deviation of a random variable.
+In statistics, this "distance" is measured in "sigmas", a sigma (<i>&sigma;</i>) being the standard deviation of a random variable.
 To calculate it, we need to know the distribution of the variable in question, in our case, <i>Num<sub>k</sub></i>.
 This is less trivial than calculating the mean value.